Herman Potočnik

-Herman Potočnik (pseudonym Hermann Noordung; 22 December 1892 – 27 August 1929) was an ethnically Slovenian Austro-Hungarian Army officer, electrical engineer and astronautics theorist.
+Herman Potočnik (pseudonym Hermann Noordung; 22 December 1892 – 27 August 1929) was an Austro-Hungarian Army officer, electrical engineer and astronautics theorist.
 He is regarded as an early theorist of modern space flight and is remembered mainly for his work concerning the long-term human habitation of space.

 Early life

 Potočnik was born in Pola (now Pula), Istria, then part of the Austria-Hungarian monarchy (now in Croatia).
 His family was of Slovene ethnicity and originated from Lower Styria (now Slovenia).